-These rules are classified as host rules — due to the fact that if such a check exists on a host it is deemed to be a host characteristic of the host.
+These rules are classified as host rules — due to the fact that if such a check exists on a host it is deemed to be a property of the host.

-Further, there are rule sets that control the Service discovery.
-With these you can, for example, define via Windows service discovery for which Windows-services automatic checks should be created if they are found on a system.
+Further, there are rule sets that control the service discovery.
+With these you can, for example, via Windows service discovery define for which Windows services automatic checks should be created if they are found on a system.
 These are also host rules.